auth0-lab/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-hono-ai-sdk/README.md

-# Chat SPA Application with Auth0 AI, AI SDK, and Federated Connection with Access Tokens
+# Chat SPA Application with Hono API, Auth0 AI, AI SDK, and Token Vault

-Federated Connections with Access Tokens enable an API to exchange a client's access token from Token Vault for a Third-Party API access token.
-The API acts as both an API and a "client" in this case, exchanging the First Party client's access token for a federated Third Party access token.
+This is a [React.js](https://react.dev) Single Page Application that implements [Auth0 AI](https://auth0.ai) along with the [AI SDK](https://sdk.vercel.ai/) to create a chat bot with [OpenAI](https://platform.openai.com) as the LLM provider.
+The application demonstrates how to integrate the AI SDK with Auth0 AI to implement: Authentication & Authorization of apps & APIs with Auth0.

+Auth0's Token Vault enables an API to exchange a SPA's access token for a Third-Party API access token.
 One use case this may help in particular is the case the agent is a Single Page Application (or chatbot), and you would like the backend API to access a Third Party API (such as Google) on the user's behalf.
 This approach addresses a key security challenge for applications that cannot securely store refresh tokens, such as Single Page Applications.
 By supporting access tokens as subject tokens, these applications can delegate the token exchange to a trusted backend service that manages the credentials securely.

 The flow works by having the client send its access token to a First Party API, which then performs the token exchange using its own client credentials (i.e. client_id and client_secret).
-This is particularly valuable for Token Vault scenarios where applications need to access external APIs like Google Calendar or Salesforce without directly managing sensitive refresh tokens.
+This is particularly valuable for scenarios where applications need to access external APIs like Google Calendar or Salesforce without directly managing sensitive refresh tokens.

 ## Features

-The following example app demonstrates using a SPA chatbot application, a backend API (and a linked Resource Server Client), and a federated connection to a Third Party API (Google Calendar API).
+The following example app demonstrates using a SPA chatbot application, a backend API (and a linked Resource Server Client), and Token Vault to access a Third Party API (Google Calendar API).

 This template leverages a modern stack for building a React SPA application with a Hono API.